LONDON MARKETS: U.K. Stocks Rebound From 1-month Low As AstraZeneca Rises After Trial Results

 What else is new?

-Speaking on the BBC Radio 4's Today program from Davos (http://www.bbc.co.uk/news/business-42829825), Bank of England Governor Mark Carney said the Brexit effect on the U.K. economy is likely to be short term, forecasting a pick-up in growth once there's more clarity on the EU divorce negotiations.
+Speaking on the BBC Radio 4's Today program from Davos (http://www.bbc.co.uk/news/business-42829825), Bank of England Gov. Mark Carney said the Brexit effect on the U.K. economy is likely to be short term, forecasting a pickup in growth once there's more clarity on the EU divorce negotiations.

 "There's the prospect this year, as there's greater clarity about the relationship with Europe, and subsequently with the rest of the world, for a recoupling if I can use that term, borrow it from Gwyneth Paltrow, so a conscious recoupling of the economy -- the UK economy -- with the global economy," he said in the interview.